centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/notif-dependencies.md

 ## Logical dependencies

-Logical dependencies consist of installing logical links between multiple objects that may or not be of different types. e.g.: a service is in charge of supervising the access to a web page requiring an authentication based on a LDAP.
+Logical dependencies consist of installing logical links between multiple objects that may or not be of different types.
+Example: a service is in charge of monitoring the access to a web page requiring an authentication based on LDAP.
 It is logical that if the LDAP server is down, the access to the web page will be difficult or even impossible.
-In this situation, the notification issued should only be sent to the LDAP directory, and not to the website.
+In this situation, the only notification issued should concern the LDAP directory, and not the website.

 ### Hosts